Gnocchi Bolognese Bake Recipe

 4. Add the white wine and cook for 2 minutes until it has mostly evaporated.

 5. Add the milk, chopped tomatoes and beef stock.
-Bring the sauce to a boil before reducing the heat to low, so the sauce is simmering gently.
-Cook uncovered for 30 minutes, adding 1/4 cup of water if the sauce begins to stick to the base of the pan (see note 2 for a slow simmer option).
+Bring the sauce to the boil before reducing the heat to low, so the sauce is simmering gently.
+Cook, uncovered, for 30 minutes, adding ¼ cup (60 ml) of water if the sauce begins to stick to the bottom of the pan (see note 2 for a slow simmer option).

-6. Stir through the gnocchi, top with mozzarella slices, and oven-bake for 15 minutes or until golden and bubbly.
+6. Stir through the gnocchi, top with the mozzarella slices, bake in the oven for 15 minutes or until golden and bubbly.

 Notes

-Note 1 – Milk adds richness and depth to Bolognese sauce, helps tenderise the meat, and helps remove the acidity from the tomatoes.
-If you prefer not to use it, omit it from the recipe (no substitute is required).
+Note 1 – Milk adds richness and depth to bolognese sauce, tenderises the meat and helps remove the acidity from the tomatoes.
+However, if you prefer not to use it, omit it from the recipe (no substitute is required).

 Note 2 – The longer the cooking time, the more intense and flavourful.
-You could leave this on the stovetop for up to 3-4 hours.
-Just make sure you stir it every half an hour and add 1/4 cup of water if the sauce sticks to the base of the pan.
+You could leave this on the stovetop for up to 3–4 hours.
+Just make sure you stir it every half an hour and add ¼ cup (60 ml) of water if the sauce sticks to the bottom of the pan.

 MAKE AHEAD

-Refrigerate for up to 3 days or freeze for up to 2 months.
+Refrigerate for up to 3 days in an airtight container or freeze for up to 2 months.
 Thaw completely in the fridge overnight before reheating.
 Reheat in the microwave or on the stove.

 LEFTOVERS

-Refrigerate for up to 3 days.
+Refrigerate for up to 3 days in an airtight container.
 Reheat in the microwave or on the stove.

 • Author: Nicole